How To Create A To-Do List In WordPress

-There is just so much work to do and things to remember.
-You have so many deadlines to meet, urgent tasks to complete, priorities to attend to, fires to put out, deliveries to make, commitments to keep and so on.
-The “doing” never seems to end.
+There is just too much to do and remember.
+You have clients to meet, project tasks to complete, meetings to attend, fires to extinguish, appointments to make, schedules to keep and so on.
+The amount of things that need ”doing” never stops.

-Now … add the extra workload of trying to promote and grow your business online and keeping your website updated with regular content and everything can start to become unmanageable and out of control.
+Now … on top of all this, add the extra workload of trying to promote and grow your business online and keeping your website or blog updated with regular content and everything can quickly start to feel unmanageable and overwhelming.

-Whether you are running a business, website, blog, or managing a team, it’s important to be able to organize and manage your day.
+Whether you are running a business, website, blog, or managing a project, it’s important to be able to organize and manage your day.

-A ”tried and true” tool that can help you save time, reduce stress, and allow you to regain control is to use “to do” lists.
+One proven tool that can help you save time, create a sense of order and manageability, and allow you to take control is to use a “to-do” list.

 To-Do Lists – Benefits

-A “to do” list helps you measure your progress when trying to complete projects.
-Your to-do list can be quite detailed and very specific, or serve as a reminder of the things that need doing today, tomorrow, next week, next month, etc.
+A “to-do” list helps you monitor your progress as you work towards certain objectives.
+Your to do list can be detailed or specific, or just serve as a reminder of tasks that need doing over a given period of time.

 Here are just some of the benefits of using to do lists:

-By creating and organizing a to-do list, you can break down your workload into more doable tasks and come up with a strategy for getting everything done on time and on budget.
+Creating and organizing to do lists helps you break down your workload into doable tasks and create a strategy for getting tasks completed on time and on budget.

-With no accountability there is no commitment to completion, and no motivation to take meaningful action.
-Lack of accountability can also let excuses creep in and impact your productivity.
+Without accountability there is no commitment to completion, and no motivation to take meaningful action.
+Lack of accountability can also allow excuses to creep in and take over your productivity.

 Sense Of Accomplishment

-Ticking items off to do lists not only makes you feel more productive, motivated and in-control, it also lets you stress less, as you can objectively see (or show) that work is indeed getting done and that progress is being made.
+Crossing items off to do lists gives you a feeling of accomplishment and allows you to stress less, as you can objectively see (or show) that the workload is getting done and that things are moving forward.

-As you can see, there are many benefits to using a to do list, both in business and in your personal life.
-Creating a to do list, prioritizing tasks and working in a systematic way increases efficiency and productivity in your business.
+As you can see, there are many benefits to using a to-do list, both in business and in your personal life.
+Create a list, prioritize your list items and work things systematically and your business efficiency and productivity will improve.

-In this step-by-step tutorial we are going to show you how to easily create to do lists in WordPress to improve business efficiency and productivity using a great little WordPress plugin called Cleverness To-Do List.
+In this detailed tutorial you are going to learn how to create to-do lists in WordPress to help your business grow faster and more efficiently using a customizable, multi-featured to do list WordPress plugin called Cleverness To-Do List.

 http://wordpress.org/plugins/cleverness-to-do-list/